VlaicuAndreiDanielo/Arduino-TinkerCAD/LED RGB cu Crestere si Descrestere pe Canale/Readme.md

 - **Pin 9 (Blue):** Connect through a 220 Ω resistor to the blue lead of the RGB LED.
 - **Common Terminal:** Depending on the LED type (common cathode or common anode), connect the common pin to GND (for common cathode) or to 5V (for common anode).
 Adjust the code logic accordingly.

+In this code, each color channel is increased in turn and the other color channels are decreased in turn, doing this in all possible combinations:
 -(R,B,G) -CRESC> MAX -SCAD> (G,B,R) -(R,B,G) -CRESC> MAX -SCAD> (G,R,B)

 -(R,B,G) -CRESC> MAX -SCAD> (B,G,R) -(R,B,G) -CRESC> MAX -SCAD> (B,R,G)